grpc/proposal/A32-xds-circuit-breaking.md

-The `Cluster` resource encodes the circuit breaking parameters in a list of [Thresholds](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/cluster/circuit_breaker.proto#cluster-circuitbreakers-thresholds) messages, where each message specifies the limits for a particular RoutingPriority. gRPC will look only at the first entry in the list for priority [`DEFAULT`](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/core/base.proto#enum-core-routingpriority).
+The `Cluster` resource encodes the circuit breaking parameters in a list of [Thresholds](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/cluster/circuit_breaker.proto#cluster-circuitbreakers-thresholds) messages, where each message specifies the parameters for a particular RoutingPriority. gRPC will look only at the first entry in the list for priority [`DEFAULT`](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/core/base.proto#enum-core-routingpriority).